 “I see it”

 conveying a mental picture of the alleged Second Coming of Christ.
-Now they claim that for those 35 years there was actually nothing to "see."
+Now they claim there was actually nothing to "see."

 This type of